Grammys 2022 – see full list of nominees

 Béla Fleck – ‘My Bluegrass Heart’

-The Infamous Stringdusters – ‘A Tribute to Bill Monroe’
+The Infamous Stringdusters – ‘A Tribute To Bill Monroe’

 Sturgill Simpson – ‘Cuttin’ Grass Vol. 1 (Butcher Shoppe Sessions)’